Everything You Need to Know About Keeping Your Soil Healthy

 Gardeners and farmers can sense good soil.
 In a well-tended garden, topsoil is deep, porous, and dark.
 It crumbles in your hands and feels moist.
-It has a special texture.
-You can see bits of woody material and larger soil organisms.
+You can see bits of woody material and larger soil organisms inside it.
 It smells like “good dirt”.
 Studies have shown this occurs because healthy soil gives off beneficial chemical compounds that boost your immune system.
 Because the soil is permeable, air and water infiltrate it.
 Roots can easily move through good soil.

 Healthy Soil Means Healthy Plants

-One open secret to get the best nutrition from your plants is to grow your own and pick your produce fresh.
+One open secret to obtaining the best nutrition from your plants is to either grow your own or pick your produce fresh.
 Organic foods are a great start, as they are not treated with pesticides and herbicides.
 Look for organic, local, seasonal, and fresh whole foods.
 These foods are more likely to have their nutrients intact.
 You can grow our own food, or buy food from farmers who know how to grow nutrient-dense foods.
-Farmers who permaculture and biodynamic techniques are intentionally growing nutrient-dense, healthy foods.
+Farmers who permaculture and use biodynamic techniques are intentionally growing nutrient-dense, healthy foods.

 Know Your Soil

-You can do a simple soil test by digging just below the surface (avoiding grass roots), and putting 2 cups of soil in a clear mason jar or other jar.
+You can do a simple soil test by digging just below the surface (avoiding grass roots), and putting 2 cups of soil into a clear jar.
 Fill the jar with water and shake it up.
 During the next few days, the soil particles will settle out.
 Larger sand particles settle first.
 Then the loamy particles will settle.
 Clay particles are very small and may stay suspended for a while.
 Finally, organic matter, like bits of twigs and flakes of leaves, will float on the top.
 You can see varying amounts of sand, clay, and silt you have in your soil, and how this relates to the quantity of loam and organic matter.
-This can help you determine how best to work with your native soil.
+This can help you determine how you should work with your native soil.
 If you have a lot of sand, for example, your soil will drain quickly.
-This mean you will probably need to water more often.
+This means you will probably need to water it more often.

 Another important thing to do to get to know your soil is to do a professional soil test.
 If you suspect lead is present in your soil, contact your county health department and ask them to test your soil for heavy metals.
 County extension agents or soil and water conservation districts also do general soil tests.
-These can help you to know if your soil is lacking in a key mineral or substance that will lead to success.
+These can help you determine if your soil is lacking in a key mineral or substance.

 Add Key Minerals